isacdaavid/phd_thesis_markdown/source/10_chapter_2_previous_research.md

 non-expressive details inscribed in the faces) as evidence that facial processing is contingent upon attention.
 This strand of facial emotion processing research is not without more recent supporters [see
 @ochsner-gross-2005; @eimer-et-al-2003 for instance].
+EEG[^eeg]
+studies attempting to correlate alleged ERP[^erp] indices of visual attention with different modes of emotion perception have thrown mixed results so far (see @galfano-et-all-2011 for a review and negative results concerning the emotion-dependent hypothesis, as inferred from 2nd-negative components at posterior contralateral electrodes during a gaze-cuing task).

+[^eeg]: Electroencephalography.
+[^erp]: Event-related potential.
+Sometimes used interchangeably with "evoked potential"

 ## Perceptual modulation through spare attention: a possible bridging explanation

 Seemingly contradictory results stemming from methodologically sound studies cry for a theoretical reformulation to encompass all the facts.
 Research around the conflict often resorts to some sort of interaction and modulation between systems to explain the data [@okon-et-al-2007; @palermo-rhodes-2007].
-Sassi and colleges proposed that even though emotional perception can be turned automatic, unused resources might still be consumed in parallel, should the distracting task not be distracting enough [@sassi-et-al-2014].
+Based on reaction times and varying task difficulty, Sassi and colleges proposed that even though emotional perception can be turned automatic, unused resources might still be consumed in parallel; should the distracting task not be distracting enough [@sassi-et-al-2014].